ak-arsalan/cli-taskwarrior-and-restapi-automation/README.md

 8. **Searching for Tasks by Tags**: Adds tasks with tags and checks if tasks with specific tags are listed correctly.
 9. **Recurring Tasks**: Adds a recurring task with a weekly recurrence and ensures it's listed correctly.
 10. **Annotating a Task**: Adds an annotation to a task and verifies if it's displayed correctly.
+11. **Append a Task**: Adds append keyword to a task and verifies if it's displayed correctly.

 ### Part 2 covers API Tests (Fake Store API)